All Devs.bike Projects

 DEVS 402 La Boheme_ development

 A lighter version moped with 200km range.
 Conceived together with a brand name 'La Boheme'.
 It's identity is the idea of a cheap, easy, lifestyle of wandering around and having fun.
 To make it as affordable as possible, the basic donor bike is a well-tested Honda design from the 1980s and the method of reconstruction goes back to early aircraft designs of the 1920s.
 The final working prototype is patented and could be homologated for sale at a very affordable price.

 Authors:Daniel Skotak, Radka Krajičkova, Vaclav Svitil, Kateřina Novotna, Robin Mazánek

-A first thought at how to construct a new low-performance Type 4-series of mopeds based on the idea of offering slower city speed and range.
+A first thought at how to construct a new low-performance DEVS 4-series of mopeds based on the idea of offering slower city speed and range.
 The final design was going to be a naked bike, but ended up not being naked at all.
 Hence the name.
-It should be possible to go 400km on this bike and charge it overnight.
+It should have a range of 400km on this bike and charge it overnight.
 Why 400km?
-We believe 400km is the most anyone would wish to go on a motorbike in a day.
+It's about 10 hours charging from a standard AC 230V socket, as is common throughout the country.

 The Tesla Cybertruck isn't for quick trips around town.
 Our idea was to design a matching Cyberscooter that could be carried on its back, and even charged there.
 This way you can use the advantage of the Cybertruck for long distance trips and the Cyberscooter for the 'last mile' where congestion and parking are problems.